HacAtac/HacAtac/README.md

 - 🔭 I've just completed a Python/Django/Postgres Realtor webpage and feel in love with the Django framework.
 I have it deployed and will put a link here soon.
 -    I'm also refactoring a lot of my projects and looking for a new role, feel free to reach out with any opportunities.
 I'm also working on a person project for fun that uses mySQL, React, Redux, Node.

-- 🌱 I’m currently learning Python with Django, and Postgres.
-Angular with C sharp for backend.
-I'm profcient with JavaScript but am always looking for more tech to add to my JavaScript arsenal.
+- 🌱 I’m currently learning focused on learning Java, Spring Boot, and Angular.
+I'm proficient with JavaScript but am always looking for more tech to add to my programming arsenal.
 I'm working heavily on my Job Projects so haven't been doing a lot of personal projects, but will be starting one up soon for fun.**

 - 👯 I’m looking to collaborate with other developers. **Would love to help with any front or back end projects.
 Can reach me at jhackworth00@outlook.com**